ACC Commander joins forces for Checkered Flag at Tyndall AFB

 |0

-This work, ACC Commander joins forces for Checkered Flag at Tyndall AFB, by SrA Zachary Nordheim, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, ACC Commander joins forces for Checkered Flag at Tyndall AFB, by TSgt Taylor Altier, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.